Cheery Updates to Your Home (Part 2)

 The rug we had in this room before before was SO GROSS.
 I think it had some viscose in it, and, as such, stained very easily.
 Combine that with two disgusting toddlers and 5+ years of use, and you’ve got something special.
 After I fell in love with the rug below from Linda’s Barn (she has SO.
 MANY. beautiful options and is so sweet and knowledgeable), I decided to layer two rugs to warm (and fill up) the space.

 We also changed up the artwork.
 Ever since scoring antique engravings at Brimfield last year for Kit’s nursery featuring different scenes from upstate New York (where I’m from), I’ve become obsessed with finding more that have a special meaning to me and my family.
-In this case, I emailed Prints Old & Rare to see if they had any drawings of the UVA campus, where my husband went to grad school, and they found the perfect one for me!
+In this case, I emailed Prints Old & Rare to see if they had any drawings of the UVA campus, where my husband went to grad school, and they found the perfect one for me (there are also a ton of options on Etsy)!
 I ordered a frame from Custom Picture Frames, so all-in-all, this special piece cost about $140 total.

 We’ve also been working on turning our basement into a sweet playroom.
 I’ve said for years, I wish we could create a padded cell somewhere in the house where we could lock the kids in and let them go nuts, and this is as close as we’re going to get.